apltola/applechart/README.md

 You can view the live demo [here](https://applechart.vercel.app/).

-A docker image of the server is running in a [DigitalOcean Droplet](http://159.65.123.22:3001/status)
+Server is running in a docker container in a [DigitalOcean Droplet](http://159.65.123.22:3001/status)